heliophysicsPy/summer-school/sunpy-tutorial/NOTES.md

     - Do the usual API walk through, show derived properties and nice plotting/repr functionality
     - Plot all of the other images
     - Make a movie from our series of images from SolO
+    - show off uniformity of the API across image data sources--"treat all your data sources the same"
+    - show off plot_coord
+    - make a movie of the CME with the EUI data
+    - tease coordinates with the observer location property
   * Show off features of TimeSeries
     - Plot GOES
     - Show API, plotting, repr